 Dr. Eastep began her career in 1991 as a ranger at Philmont Boy Scout Ranch in New Mexico.
 Since then her sense of adventure and passion for the great outdoors has led her across the country and to her current leadership position at SUU.

-When Dr. Eastep started at SUU in 2006, she worked with public land professionals in the region to create the Intergovernmental Internship Cooperative, which has since placed 1,368 paid interns into federal and state land agencies.
-Dr. Eastep partners with the parks and local communities broadening opportunities for service projects, additional internships and experiential education.
-She also teaches outdoor leadership, policy and planning, and Leave No Trace ethics in the outdoor recreation in parks and tourism program.
+When Dr. Eastep started at SUU in 2006, she worked with public land professionals in the region to create the Intergovernmental Internship Cooperative, which has since placed over 1,500 paid interns into federal and state land agencies.
+Dr. Eastep partners with the parks and local communities broadening opportunities for service projects, internships and other experiential learning opportunities.
+She also teaches field courses and stewardship courses in the outdoor recreation in the parks and tourism program.
 Under her guidance students gain confidence, stewardship, and leadership skills.

 Dr. Eastep earned her bachelor’s degree in environmental studies from Cornell College and her master’s degree in recreation and environmental education from the University of New Mexico.
 Her Ph.D. is from the University of Utah in parks, recreation, and tourism in natural resource recreation management.